FrancescoZanella/SkiResort/README.md

 Before you begin with the installation, make sure you have the following prerequisites in place:

-- **Java Development Kit (JDK)**
+- **Flutter and Dart SDK**
-  - You'll need to have Java JDK installed on your system.
-If you don't have it installed, you can download and install it from [Oracle's JDK](https://www.oracle.com/java/technologies/javase-downloads.html) or [OpenJDK](https://openjdk.java.net/install/) based on your preference.
+  - You'll need to have Flutter JDK installed on your system.
+If you don't have it installed, you can download and install it from [Flutter SDK](https://docs.flutter.dev/get-started/install).

 - **Git**
   - Git is required to clone the repository and manage the source code.
 If you don't have Git installed, you can download it from [Git Downloads](https://git-scm.com/downloads).

+- **Android Studio**
+  - Android studio is needed to run the emulator.

 Make sure these prerequisites are properly installed and configured on your system before proceeding with the installation.